 Step #4.
 To confirm it is the file, you can look for the word Screen Shot in the file name.

-How to Take a Screenshot of a specific Area of Desktop in Mac OS X Yosemite
+How to Take a Screenshot of a Specific Area of Desktop on Mac

 In case you just want to show a specific area of your screen, you should go for this option.
 You can use it for capturing a part of your chat, or images on the web or anything else you like (because ultimately it’s your choice).